-Scientists and policymakers will gather at Kew on 25–26 May 2017 for the 2nd international State of the World's Plants Symposium.The two-day symposium offers a platform to discuss issues raised in the report and to engage the scientific community, policymakers and public alike.
+Scientists and policymakers will gather at Kew on 25–26 May 2017 for the second international State of the World's Plants Symposium.The two-day symposium offers a platform to discuss issues raised in the report and to engage the scientific community, policymakers and public alike.
 Join us as we take stock of the world’s plant diversity and current research and trends.

+The first international State of the World’s Plants symposium was held at the Royal Botanic Gardens, Kew in May 2016.
 To catch up on last year's State of the World's Plants Symposium you can:

 The staff and trustees of the Royal Botanic Gardens, Kew and the Kew Foundation would like to thank the Sfumato Foundation for generously funding the State of the World’s Plants project.